AAlx0451/aalx-repo/README.md

 LLD 9.0 is unstable btw (at least for LibC++), but I built it static.
 Of course, no release soon.
 I build all the compilers with -O1 now.
 Hope 5.0.1 works.

 Probably LLVM 10+ ARM optimizer is stable.
 Or not!

+### Well...

+Clang 6.0 released.
+100% stable.
+Can compile itself.

+Maybe 7.0 soon.
+But no more Clang, sorry.
+I'm tired.
+Anyway, better than 3.7 from Cydia.